schulczistvanjr/eep-todo/README.md

 ## Usage

 Once the application is running, you can access it in your web browser at `http://localhost:3000`.
-From there, you can create an account, log in, and start managing your tasks.

 ## Contributing